NVB9ALT/Realism-pack./README.md

 - Button to toggle whether instruments show realistic KCAS or KTAS
-- *All CC aircraft's PFDs and HUDs have been fixed to be the right size and display all information correctly*
+- *All CC aircraft's PFDs and HUDs have been fixed to be the right size and display all information correctly* **Note: this is not really usable as of 3.5/possibly 3.6 because the old-style HUDs/PFDs are bugged anyways
 - ILS autoland (if you're on an autopilot ILS approach, the plane will be able to land itself)
 - A rudimentary form of **multiplayer aircraft sounds**
 - You black out when you pull more than 9 Gs